ahupp/unit-syntax/README.md

 The Julia package [Unitful.jl](http://painterqubits.github.io/Unitful.jl/stable/)

 ## Open questions and future work

  * Fortress uses an `in` operator to apply units to a non-literal value, e.g `x in meters`.
 This has the advantage of being unambiguous regardless of parenthesization.
 In python this would conflcit with `value in [a, b, c]`, but `as` is

+ * Move to tree-sitter, which will be simpler and has a chance of providing syntax highlighting
  * Test against various ipython and python versions
  * Support standalone scripts through sys.meta_path
  * Check units at parse time
  * Unit type hints, maybe checked with [@runtime_checkable](https://docs.python.org/3/library/typing.html#typing.runtime_checkable).
 More Pint typechecking [discussion](https://github.com/hgrecco/pint/issues/1166)
  * Pint does not do the right thing when applied to generator expressions, e.g `(a for a in range(0, 4)) meters`
  * Demo colab notebook: https://colab.research.google.com/drive/1PInyLGZHnUzEuUVgMsLrUUNdCurXK7v1#scrollTo=JszzXmATY0TV
+ * Describe parsing ambuguity like `1 meters * sin(45 degrees)`
+ * Figure out story around parenthesization

 ## Development

 To regenerate the parser:

-`python -m pegen grammar.txt -o unit_literals/parser.py`
+`python -m pegen grammar.txt -o unit_syntax/parser.py`

 Running tests: